-The Geographical Information Systems (GIS) Research has been established for over 30 years, and its research activity and outputs has given it an international reputation.
+The Geographical Information Systems (GIS) Research Group has been established for over 30 years, during which time its research activities and outputs have gained it an international reputation.

-Our members have an extensive knowledge of the use of GIS in applied studies in addition to a wide expertise in teaching with and researching open source and proprietary GIS packages.
-Staff within the Centre have published over 100 papers in peer reviewed journals.
+Our members have extensive knowledge of the use of GIS in applied studies in addition to a wide expertise in teaching and researching with both open source and proprietary GIS packages.
+Staff in the Centre have published over 100 papers in peer reviewed journals.

 Our research activities are currently configured around two principal sub-groups:

 A key focus for the Geographical Information Systems Research group has been the ESRC/HEFCW-funded Wales Institute of Social and Economic Research and Data (WISERD), a collaborative venture between the universities of Aberystwyth, Bangor, Cardiff, South Wales and Swansea and established to promote cross-institutional and multi-disciplinary research in the social sciences across the UK and internationally.

 Staff members have research interests that span across a wide range of applications areas associated with Geographical Information Systems technology.
 These include: geographical accessibility modelling; landscape visualisation, spatial data generalisation, population estimation and small-area modelling; automated cartographic design, GIS-based optimisation techniques; ethical surveillance; digital surface modelling; and remote sensing including UAV surveying and mapping.

 The group has attracted significant external funding, including recently: